foundational-networks/PEEL/Omnet_Sims/README.md

 Real-life datacenter trace experiment | extract_dist_files_ls_traffic_trace_50 | run_traffic_trace_ls_50 | print_results_ls_traffic_trace_50

-The commands above run each experiment and store the results in ```PEEL/Omnet_Sims/dc_simulations/simulations/sims/extracted_results/archive```.
+The commands above run each experiment and store the results in ```PEEL/Omnet_Sims/dc_simulations/simulations/sims/extracted_results/archive``` and figures in ```PEEL/Omnet_Sims/dc_simulations/simulations/sims/extracted_results/figs```.
 Simulating most algorithms is expected to take less than 4 days.
 However, simulating a collective operation with various algorithms would require weeks.
 We refer you to the **small-scale simulations** section if you would like to see some results in a short time.